 About the lithium-ion battery in your Mac notebook

-With these tips for maximising battery performance, you can get the most out of all of your Apple devices.
-And with battery health management, your Mac notebook can take battery optimisation even further.
+With these tips for maximizing battery performance, you can get the most out of all your Apple devices.
+And with battery health management, your Mac notebook can take battery optimization even further.

 How battery health management helps

-The battery health management feature in macOS 10.15.5 is designed to improve your battery's lifespan by reducing the rate at which it ages chemically.
-The feature does this by monitoring your battery's temperature history and charging patterns.
+The battery health management feature in macOS 10.15.5 is designed to improve your battery's lifespan by reducing the rate at which it chemically ages.
+The feature does this by monitoring your battery's temperature history and its charging patterns.

-Based on the measurements it collects, battery health management may reduce your battery's maximum charge when in this mode.
-This happens as needed to ensure that your battery charges to a level that's optimised for your usage – reducing wear on the battery and slowing its chemical ageing.
+Based on the measurements that it collects, battery health management may reduce your battery's maximum charge when in this mode.
+This happens as needed to ensure that your battery charges to a level that's optimized for your usage—reducing wear on the battery, and slowing its chemical aging.